 Because cloud-based software isn’t installed on a physical machine in your network, it can be difficult to know which business unit is responsible for the costs.
 In a large organization, sharing cloud software licensing can help to keep down costs, but without a clear overview of who is using it, when, and how often, business units may end up taking on an unfair portion of the costs, forcing them to allocate budget for resources they don’t use.

 To trust your compliance position, you need to trust the data it’s built on.
 Knowing what kinds of licenses to buy, how many, and with what usage rights requires good data.
 Without clean, high-quality data, you might end up with agreements that neither meet your business needs nor are the right fit for your environment.

 SAM touches a lot of departments from procurement to human resources and various IT disciplines.
 All these departments need to get behind a single SAM initiative.
-That means a SAM project manager has to have a talent for herding cats.
+That means a SAM project manager must have a talent for herding cats.
 And for talking to different types of people with different needs and goals.
 That takes time and dedication to the cause.
-One thing is for sure, SAM is a team effort!
+One thing is for sure, Software Asset Management is a team effort!

 Our software inventory covers over 1,500 items from more than 100 software publishers.
 We’ve been able to increase the productivity of the employees in software purchasing by 10%.

 Thomas Stange, Head of License Management Department, BITMarck (Healthcare Service Provider)

 Business Unit 1 needs access to a word processing program for 25 of its employees, but before purchasing new licenses for Word, they check in with central IT.
 Central IT uses a SAM solution to see that Business Unit 2 has 45 licenses for Word, but they are only using 32.